jlemuz/workforce-employee-tracker/README.md

 # workforce-employee-tracker

 ## Description
 This project consisted of creating a database with the correct joins and a command line interface to taske user input.
-The demos below connsist of the CLI on the left and mysql table on the right to see the changes made to the database through the CLI.

 ## Technologies Used
 - mysql2- to create the database
 - Inquirer- to take user input
 - console.table package - to format tables

+## Invoking the Application
+- Run this command on the terminal: npm start

 ## Database Setup
 - Log on to mysql